formats back

 No more bloodshed.

-The Trump administration’s foreign diplomacy advanced peace in many parts of the world.
+The former Trump administration’s foreign diplomacy advanced peace in many parts of the world.
 He borrowed a page from Obama’s rapprochement playbook and engaged North Korea in talks for the first time in history, emerging with the US-North Korea Singapore Statement.
-Trump’s administration struck a deal with the Taliban, bringing the USA’s 18-year conflict in Afghanistan, which cost over 2,000 US soldiers their lives tens of thousands of Afghani casualties, to a close.
-His work fostering official diplomatic ties between long-time Middle Eastern outsider, Israel, and Arab states, such as the UAE, Bahrain and Morocco, in addition to Sudan, is the biggest advance for regional peace in the last 25 years.
+The first Trump administration struck a deal with the Taliban, bringing the USA’s 18-year conflict in Afghanistan, which cost over 2,000 US soldiers their lives tens of thousands of Afghani casualties, to a close.
+His work fostering official diplomatic ties between Israel and the UAE, Bahrain and Morocco, in addition to Sudan, in the Abraham Accords is the biggest advance for regional peace in the last 25 years.
+Most recently, Trump played a key role in pushing through a long-awaited Israel-Hamas ceasefire and hostage release deal, playing “the closer” to former president Biden’s efforts.

 A man of the people.

-Trump made the working-class central to his vision for reviving America, and reflected their concerns and experiences back to them, complimenting their value system and its place in American society in clear language.
-Whereas liberal platforms have tended to focus on issues faced by minorities and marginalized groups, Trump recognized that there is a large contingency of Americans who do not fall within those definitions, whose concerns nevertheless deserve the nation’s attention.
-Whether or not he effectively addressed Middle America’s needs, he did something all politicians should do by responding to voices that had fallen by the wayside.
+In his 2016 campaign, Trump made the working-class central to his vision for reviving America, and reflected their concerns and experiences back to them, complimenting their value system and its place in American society in clear language.
+He did the same in his 2024 campaign, acknowledging and championing working-class discontent, which ultimately won him the election.
+Whereas liberal and democratic platforms have tended to focus too much on identity politics, Trump has consistently recognized that a large contingency of Americans can’t afford to pay their rents or put food on the table and therefore don’t have the privilege to worry about social or cultural issues.
+Whether or not he has effectively addressed Middle America’s needs or will continue to do so, he has consistently done something all politicians should do by responding to voices that have fallen by the wayside.

 America first.

-Throughout his one term as president, Trump was true to his promise to ensure that America got the most out of its international partnerships.
+Throughout his previous presidential term, Trump was true to his promise to ensure that America got the most out of its international partnerships.
 He sought to fend off the rise of a non-democratic country to global economic supremacy by implementing tariffs and other trade regulations on China and the decline of America’s industrial activities by withdrawing from the Trans-Pacific Partnership.
 He openly questioned the legitimacy of NATO’s contribution structure, catalyzing reforms that will see the US shouldering less of the financial and human resource burdens of protecting European member-states.
 Trump also implemented policies, however controversial, that slowed illegal immigration into America.
 In being unafraid to reevaluate every contract, even those with longstanding partners, Trump drove the message that America expects fair terms and accountability.
+It’s too soon to tell what his second term will be like, but he promises approaches that will drive US global preeminence, including containing China, potentially expanding US power over the Panama Canal and Greenland, among other imperialist agenda items.

 Steep Losses